TULiberalArts/Neuroscience/pages/graduate.md

 1701 North 13th Street<br/>
 Philadelphia, PA 19122-6085<br/>

--  In addition to the copies of your transcripts, please send electronic copies of the the following required application materials to the Student Services Specialist:
+c.
+In addition to the copies of your transcripts, please send electronic copies of the the following required application materials to the Student Services Specialist:

-- The completed Neuroscience Master's Data Sheet
+1. The completed Neuroscience Master's Data Sheet <br>
-- Your Statement of Goals
+2. Your Statement of Goals<br>
-- Your CV
+3. Your CV<br>

 The documents just listed are separate from your Temple application, and must be submitted directly to the Graduate Coordinator if we are to receive them.

-4. Have your test scores sent to Temple.
+d.
+Have your test scores sent to Temple.

 Have your English proficiency scores (if required) sent to Temple University electronically by ETS; the Temple University code is 2906.
 The Neuroscience MS program does not require the GRE for admission.